deadlydog/AHKCommandPicker/docs/GettingStarted.md

 ## Next Steps

-Proceed to the [Using Commands With Parameters][UsingCommandsWithParametersPage] page.
+Proceed to the [Using Commands With Parameters][UsingCommandsWithParametersPage] page, or return to [the table of contents][DocumentationTableOfContents].

 <!-- Links -->
+[DocumentationTableOfContents]: DocumentationHomePage.md
 [UsingCommandsWithParametersPage]: UsingCommandsWithParameters.md